-Respounder is a network detection tool designed to identify the presence of Responder tools within a network environment.
-The tool operates by sending LLMNR (Link-Local Multicast Name Resolution) name resolution requests for fabricated hostnames that do not exist in the network infrastructure.
-This technique forces any active Responder instances to reveal themselves by responding to these queries.
-The tool supports multiple operating systems including 32-bit and 64-bit Linux distributions, OS X, and Windows systems.
-It can be deployed as pre-compiled binaries or built from source code using Golang without requiring additional dependencies.
-Respounder functions as a defensive security measure, helping network administrators and security professionals detect potentially malicious Responder tools that may be used for credential harvesting or man-in-the-middle attacks within their network perimeter.
+Respounder is a network detection tool that identifies active Responder tools within network environments through LLMNR query analysis.
+The tool operates by transmitting LLMNR (Link-Local Multicast Name Resolution) name resolution requests for non-existent hostnames across the network infrastructure.
+This methodology forces any deployed Responder instances to reveal their presence by responding to these fabricated queries.
+The application supports cross-platform deployment across 32-bit and 64-bit Linux distributions, OS X, and Windows operating systems.
+It can be implemented using pre-compiled binaries or compiled from source code using Golang without requiring additional dependencies.
+Respounder serves as a defensive security mechanism that enables network administrators and security professionals to detect potentially malicious Responder tools that could be utilized for credential harvesting or man-in-the-middle attack scenarios within their network perimeter.

 FEATURES